Hiring a summer nanny? Payroll and taxes, handled.See how →

 What Happens If You Don't Pay Nanny Taxes?

 What happens if you don't pay nanny taxes?
 Back taxes, penalties, and interest add up fast.
-Here's what you're risking—and how to get back on track if you're behind.
+The risks and exactly how to get back on track if behind.

 January 4, 2026